zd4y/discordbot/README.md

 export DISCORD_TOKEN={Your bot's discord token here}
 export YOUTUBE_API_KEY={Your project's youtube api key here}
 export BOT_ENV=development/production
+export DATABASE_URI={your database's URI, used by SQLAlchemy for the connection}
 ```

 ### Creating the databases